Tyzie/Terminode/README.md

 Example: `username = 'terminode'`

 Also you can work with logs.
-To turn of logs use variable `use_logs` (default - True)
+To turn on logs use variable `use_logs` (default - False)

 To change logs max size use variable `log_max_size`